JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 In this scenario, we want to be able to prevent access to web addresses not on the approved list.

+# Technologies

+* Virtual Networks.
+* Virtual Machines.
+* Azure Firewall.
+* Route Tables.

 # Resource group creation

 First, we need to create a resource group to house all the resources required.

 * Go to portal.azure.com.
-* Resource groups.
+* Navigate to Resource groups.
 * Click on Create.

 ![Resource Group](./resource_group.png)

 * Select a subscription.
-* Enter a name for the resource groupselect a region.
+* Enter a name for the resource group
+* Select a region.
-* Review + create.
+* Click on Review + create.
 * Click on Create.

 ![Resource Group 2](./resource_group_2.png)